SocialBook User Guide

 Examples:

-• list archive/ followed by unarchive 1 unarchives the 1st person in the address book.
+• list archive/ followed by unarchive 1 unarchives the 1st person in the archived person list.

 Undo the previous command: undo